Blog vs. SEO-Optimized Blog

 According to the American Marketing Association, content marketing refers to “the strategic creation and distribution of valuable, relevant content designed to attract and engage your target audience.”

 Unless a blog is structured and optimized for search intent, it typically may not be easily found by search engines like Google.
 Search intent is the term describing the goal or reason behind a particular question into a search engine.
 Is the user looking for general information, a specific service, or to contrast product offerings?
+Your blog should answer these questions to influence the SEO.

 What Does SEO-Optimized Mean?